Setup Omniverse SDK#

 When the build process is finished, a message appears:

-BUILD (RELEASE) SUCCEEDED (<time taken>)
+BUILD (RELEASE) SUCCEEDED (`<time taken>`)

-.\repo.bat launch -d
+.\repo.bat launch

-Again, ignore the “_streaming” version of your Kit app template.
 The first time a Kit application is launched it will compile and cache the RTX shaders, this can take several minutes.

 When the launch process is complete, the application opens in a new window.
+You may need to dock the AR panel.

 Launch App in Simulated XR#